Freelance Rate Calculator for Designers

 Beyond rate, three commercial moves separate designers earning $50k from designers earning $200k+: 1.
 Usage rights pricing โ for brand identity and illustration, you can license the same asset multiple times.
 A logo for a local plumber vs a national brand is the same delivery but a 5-10x price difference because usage value differs 2.
 Retainer engagements โ replacing project-by-project with monthly retainers stabilises revenue and lets you charge a premium for guaranteed availability 3.
 Scope-and-deliverable proposals โ fixed-scope, fixed-price proposals (with explicit revision rounds) consistently price 30-50% higher than hourly because you're selling outcome, not time

-The calculator outputs both minimum hourly floor and equivalent project-based price for typical design deliverables (logo systems, brand guidelines, websites, illustration sets).
+The calculator outputs the minimum hourly floor and recommended rate; multiply by estimated deliverable hours yourself to derive a project-based floor (logo systems, brand guidelines, websites, illustration sets).
 For industry rate benchmarks, the AIGA Design Salary Survey and the BLS Occupational Employment and Wages Statistics for graphic designers are useful references.

 See the formula